Spice Tribe Gourmet Spice Blends Recipes: Chile Box

 After you make your yogurt sauce, you go in with slicing heirloom tomatoes – if you don’t have these on hand, then any tomato works – roma, cherry, whatever you can get your hands on.
 Right now though, at my local farmer’s markets, the heirloom tomatoes are absolutely beautiful – I seriously cannot tell you how many tomatoes I eat every day during this summer season.
 Just SO good.

 Once you have all your prep done, you’re going to toast your flatbread/naan and lather on your yogurt sauce and top with your heirloom tomatoes – slice, serve, and enjoy!
 It’s a dream for sure.
-I think what really elevates this dish is the awesome Spice Tribe Ancient Halaby spice blend mixed with sumac and aleppo pepper – it just takes this to the next level.
+I think what really elevates this dish is the awesome Spice Tribe Ancient Halaby Middle Eastern blend mixed with sumac and aleppo pepper – it just takes this to the next level.

 Prep time: 10 minutes